You can troubleshoot errors encountered while using Azure Backup with information listed in the table below.

 If you see your backup(>12 hours) or restore taking time(>6 hours):

 - Understand factors contributing to backup time and factors contributing to restore time.

 - Make sure that you follow Backup best practices.

 Setting up the VM Agent

 Typically, the VM Agent is already present in VMs that are created from the Azure gallery.
 However, virtual machines that are migrated from on-premises datacenters would not have the VM Agent installed.
 For such VMs, the VM Agent needs to be installed explicitly.
-Read more about installing the VM agent on an existing VM.

 For Windows VMs: